-22. Homemade versions or your favourite restaurant meal – it might not taste exactly the same but the saved money will be worth that sacrifice.
-My boyfriend and I love making ‘homemade Nandos’ – we buy the Nandos marinade and dipping sauce and recreate our usual order.
+22. Homemade versions or your favourite restaurant meal – it might not taste exactly the same but the saved money will be worth that sacrifice, or you can even buy things like the Nandos marinade and dipping sauce and recreate your usual order.

 23. Make do with what you have, don’t buy the latest fashion or tech if you don’t need it.
 You can also find out how to save money on your mobile phone by reading this blog post.

 24. Actively plan some no spend days – days you intentionally plan to spend no money.